julius-ek-hub/whatsapp-cloned/README.md

 When you download or clone this project, there are a few things you must change in order for it to work

-1. Manually create a Database with your prefered name and then import the countries.sql file located in the root of this repository as the very first table, The rest of the tables in the database would be generated when needed.
-Do not alter the countries.sql file even by name.
-2. Change the `CONN` values for the [src/Config.php](https://github.com/julius-ek-hub/whatsapp-clone/blob/b6a90a955782b8ea92fb90b4ae74ccc7f145b587/src/Config.php#L9 "Config.php") to match the settings of your local or remote Database connections.
+1. Change the `CONN` values for the [src/Config.php](https://github.com/julius-ek-hub/whatsapp-clone/blob/b6a90a955782b8ea92fb90b4ae74ccc7f145b587/src/Config.php#L9 "Config.php") to match the settings of your local or remote Database connections.
+The Database enviroment would be dynamically created from your values here.
+Make sure not to use a Database name `DBNAME` that already exists else its not a problem though because we'll use the one you have created, just make sure its void of tables so you don't get confused or it contains a table that the project may at one time try to create in the database dynamically and therefore causes errors.